Manoj5049/ML_Programming_-assignment-1/README.md

 # Machine Learning Programming Assignment-1
---This file consists of implemention of Linear and Logistic Regression to two  different Datasets --Install pandas, numpy, matplot, seaborn before running the code.
+-- This file consists of implemention of Linear and Logistic Regression to two  different Datasets --Install pandas, numpy, matplot, seaborn before running the code.
 --Each and every step from data processing to cross validation were performed in different cells of jupyter notebook.
 --Running each and every cell gives repective output